Skip to content

 Exp.val("featured"),

-Exp.mapLoopVar(LoopVarPart.VALUE) // the value of the element in this iteration is extracted into a loop variable whose data type is a map
+Exp.mapLoopVar(LoopVarPart.VALUE) // during path resolution the value of the current element is assigned to a map-typed loop variable

 ),